Conso97/Team-ProfileGen/README.md

 # Motivation for this project

-learn how to use the Node.js command line to take in information about employees and have it generate an HTML webpage that displays summaries for each person.
-As well as learning how to write a unit test for every part of the code and ensure that it passes each test.
+Learn how to use the Node.js command line to take in information about employees and have it generate an HTML webpage that displays summaries for each person.
+As well as learn how to write a unit test for every part of the code and ensure that it passes each test.

 # Reason for this project